 You can define a store's location using a range of factors, including geographical coordinates and post code.

-Store locations can be supplemented with additional information including the name of the store (e.g. Oxford Street Store), the opening hours, and any other fields the marketer requires.
+Store locations can be supplemented with additional relevant content and information including the name of the store (e.g. Oxford Street Store), the opening hours, and any other fields the marketer requires.
 These attributes can be used to populate “nearest store” SmartBlocks.

 Nearest store SmartBlocks